intralotbr/_docs/api-keno-revenda.md

 ### /ticket/pix
 - Available for Reseller

 This endpoint will allow to set the DICT key for a Prized order.
 After set, the order will enter in a queue for prize payment.
+If the payment cannot be done for any reason, but most likely due to bank issues reason, order will be marked as "manual-payment" and the ticket will need to pass through a soft manual review for receiving the payment.

 **Expected Variables**
 - cpf : *(required)* The user CPF.
 It must match the CPF which registered the ticket.